On Meta-Prompting: Background

 Given that different LLMs have their own way of mapping strings to tokens and then to integers (\emph{tokenization}), we only restrict the length of tokenized strings to the model's predefined maximum sequence length $k$ (the sum of the input and output), and denote this set as $\Sigma^k$.
 We assume tokenization to happen implicitly.

 We assume the LLM to be deterministic, that it has followed the instructions correctly, and that its output is grammatical.
 When the user input is not conducive to do so (e.g., ``multiply \{X\} by $3$'', where X is an extract of Finnegans Wake), we assume the LLM responds with a boilerplate string (e.g., ``As a LLM I cannot perform this task'').
-This is only for simplicity: we can always consider the codomain the entire $\Sigma^k$, or map any failed outputs to a special token.
+All of these assumptions are only for simplicity: we can always consider the codomain the entire $\Sigma^k$, or map any failed outputs to a special token.